UWST-Robotics/DevilCV/README.md

     center: Center
 ```

+### Meaning of detection values

+Detection values represent relative positions of the detected object from the center of the camera, where the center is `1`, the leftmost point is `0.5` (meaning 50% of the way to the center), and the rightmost point is `1.5` (meaning 50% over the center).

 ## Value Paths

 Paths always start with `vision`, followed by the detection type, then class type, and finally the variable name.
 For example, a red color detector will have paths `vision/color/red/center_x` and `vision/color/red/edge_x`.